carlfranklin/MobileDnr1/README.md

 ###### Building a Mobile Podcast App Part 1

+See more projects at https://github.com/carlfranklin/DotNetShow

+Watch the video at https://youtu.be/xTTbvUFog3w

+All episodes are listed at https://thedotnetshow.com

 ## Overview

 In the next few episodes of The .NET Show, I will build a mobile podcast app for my podcast, .NET Rocks! using Xamarin Forms.
 We had hired an outside company to build our podcast app years ago, but they are no longer available.